illinoistech-itm/jhajek/itmd-521/labs/module-06/recorded-explanation.md

 ## Pre-reqs

 For this portion of the assignment you will need to have software installed on your computer to be able to screen record, record audio, and record your web cam to produce and explanation video for your homework submission.
-The recommended software is [OBS Studio](https://obsproject.com/download "webpage for OBS Project") which is used by many podcasters and streamers to produce videos.
-As long as you can meet all three requirements for this portion, you are free to use other software.
+Use the **Panopto** plugin provided directly in the toolbar of the Canvas submission.
+Look for a green triangle icon.

 ## Deliverable Requirements